 The B cells undergo such a directed evolutionary process where cells producing particularly effective antibodies are further selected for proliferation.

 The B cells that produce weakly binding antibodies proliferate at a much lower rate and are soon replaced by their more effective variants.
 This process is known as affinity maturation.
 It increases the quality of the produced antibodies and the effectiveness of the immune response.

 In computational antibody engineering, we look to extract biological features of the ~150 amino acid long sequences of heavy and light chains and link them to function.
 Efforts include predicting binding activity with respect to an antigen, correlation with biophysical properties (solubility), and derisking of therapeutics (e.g., deimmunization).

 Such applications require gaining a deeper understanding of the antibody biology, antibody engineering, and subsequently, computational toolkit at hand which includes myriad datasets and statistical tools for antibody analytics (machine learning included).

-Check out AbStudio - a solution that allows teams to create, collate, and discover antibody-specific datasets to accelerate research decision-making.
+Check out our suite of AI tools that allows teams to create, collate, and discover antibody-specific datasets to accelerate research decision-making.